 Later this decade, the length moved to over 30 ft.
 Long and baths were installed.
 By this time the guys who had fought in WWII were coming home in masses and housing was a requirement.
-Mobile houses were a great match for the business continued to evolve and prosper.
+Mobile houses were a great match for the business to continue to evolve and prosper.
 There has been a sort of housing shortage after the war.
 Rather than temporary houses, the nation needed houses for a living.
 This is where the trailer industry began to shine.
-In 1947 it believed that more than 6 million households were living with friends and family members.
+In 1947 it was believed that more than 6 million households were living with friends and family members.
 The housing deficit was a problem, and trailer businesses stepped up, creating more than 60,000 units.
 From 1948 it’s estimated that 7% of the people were living in a trailer house or mobile home.

 1936-1953 made a ton of lovely homes.
-There were trailers for camping and big homes fora living.
+There were trailers for camping and big homes for a living.
 It was only in 1953 that the TCMA eventually changed its name to the Mobile Home Manufacturers of America, also started focusing on larger and better homes for a living.

 1949 National Trailer:

-Like every industry, businesses have to evolve and offer buyers bigger and better products and a mobile home business was continuously evolving.
+Like every industry, businesses have to evolve and offer buyers bigger and better products and the mobile home business was continuously evolving.
 There were hundreds of home builders.
 The 1950s proved to be a time of unparalleled expansion and stunning designs which is the reason why many call it the Golden Age.
 The industry needed a method of innovation through mobile home expos and trade shows.
-Builders would reveal one or two’fresh and distinctive’ designs across the nation at the cellular home expos and business shows.
+Builders would reveal one or two ‘fresh and distinctive’ designs across the nation at the cellular home expos and business shows.
 They would place the house on the manufacturing line if dealers and the general public revealed a great deal of attention.
 It would be marketed as a model home if no focus was received by the homes and the home designers could go back to the drawing board.